-This document also contains other information than the annual accounts and consolidated accounts and is found on pages 1-37 och 107-116.
-Other information also consists of the remuneration report which we expect to receive after the date of this auditor's report.
+This document also contains other information than the annual accounts and consolidated accounts and is found on pages 1-37 och 109-118.
+Other information also consists of the remuneration report which we obtained prior to the date of this auditor's report.
 The Board of Directors and the Managing Director are responsible for this other information.